Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 Many tech companies today are integrating generative AI with large language models (LLMs) into their products, often in the form of chatbots or content generators.

 The main way to interact with LLMs today is via a set of APIs, usually either OpenAI, Anthropic or aggregators like Groq.
-All the APIs usually have similar parameters, like:
+Most of these APIs have similar parameters, like:

 -   `model`: The model and the specific version of the model to use.
 -   `prompt`: The prompt to give to the LLM.

-Because all these models vary a lot in their capabilities, chances are you'll be testing multiple models, and multiple versions of the same model, and multiple prompts.
+Given how much these models vary in their capabilities, chances are you'll be testing multiple models, multiple versions of the same model, and multiple prompts.

 This is where feature flags are super useful.
 They allow you to easily switch between different configurations.
 In this tutorial, we’ll explore how to use feature flags with AI models.